MinhNguyenOH/Chess/README.md

 ### Dependencies

 * This is a Python project.
 You can install Python by visiting [Python install page](https://www.python.org/downloads/).
 If you already have Python set up, simply clone this project.
-Then run the basic steps to run the project like you would any other Python project.
+Then run the basic steps to run the project like you would with any other Python project.